Estimated reading time: 5 minutes

 What are the top 6 common myths about Asian countries?

-Thinking about studying abroad in Asia, but don’t know which country you should go for?
-Maybe some countries, like Thailand or China, immediately bring certain images to your mind.
-Others, like Taiwan or Korea might be more of a vaguely blank spot on your mental map of the world.
+Do you want to study abroad in Asia but aren’t sure which country to go to?
+Maybe some countries, like Thailand or China, immediately bring specific images to your mind.
+Others, like Taiwan or Korea, might be more of a vaguely blank spot on your mental map of the world.
 Chances are, you have probably heard a couple of stories about them.
 But how much truth is actually in these stories?

 Let’s have a look at some of the most common myths about our study destinations:

 1. Bali is not a country